 What are we learning about?

 The main focus for this topic is the children’s science fiction story ‘The Iron Man’ by Ted Hughes.
 Described by some as a modern day fairy story, it describes the unexpected arrival in England of a giant "metal man" who befriends a small boy.
-From this text we will make a giant model together as a class, using levers to move body parts and electrical circuits to light him up.
+From this text we will make giant models together as a class, using levers to move body parts and electrical circuits to light him up.

 The focus of this topic will be stories from imaginary worlds.
 We will spend time looking in detail at character and setting descriptions before writing our own ‘Iron man’ story.